espocrm/documentation/docs/user-guide/imap-smtp-configuration.md

 ## IMAP configuration

+!!! note

-Note: You need to have cron properly configured in your system to have inbound emails working.
+    You need to have cron properly configured in your system to have inbound emails working.

 IMAP allows to retrieve your emails from an email client.
 To setup the IMAP account, do the following steps:
 1. Select *Emails Tab > top-right menu > Personal Email Accounts*.